 Here’s why it’s so important in your business:

 - Lead scoring enables you to sort and prioritize leads.
 When a new lead streams into your sales CRM, the scoring system helps you sort out high and low-priority leads.
 Channel your sales efforts to high-priority leads and spend more time nurturing the low-priority ones.

-- You’ll be able to see which lead activities bring you the most value.
-With a lead scoring process in place, you’ll be able to see which lead generation activities are bringing you the most value.
-For instance, if you attract more high-priority customers through your website, you may want to spend more time creating high-quality content and developing compelling call to actions in your product pages.
+- You’ll see which lead activities bring you the most value.
+With a lead-scoring process in place, you’ll see which lead-generation activities bring you the most value.
+For instance, if you attract more high-priority customers through your website, you may want to spend more time creating high-quality content and developing compelling calls to action in your product pages.

 - Lead scoring helps you stop wasting time and money on low-quality leads.
-Without a lead scoring system in place, it gets harder than it should be to identify high and low-quality leads.
-This means that you may be spending time and money with low-quality leads and ignoring high-quality leads.
-A lead scoring system will clear this up for you, so that you can channel resources to ready customers and spend more time nurturing low-quality leads, or abandon them altogether.
+Without a lead scoring system, identifying high and low-quality leads gets harder than it should be.
+This means you may be spending time and money with low-quality leads and ignoring high-quality ones.
+A lead scoring system will clear this up for you, so that you can channel resources to ready customers and spend more time nurturing low-quality leads or abandon them altogether.

 Last but not least, lead scoring allows you to understand your sales process as a whole so you can tailor your marketing efforts to acquire higher-quality prospects for your business.

 How to Automate Your Lead Scoring via CRM